toddcf/code-snippets/javascript/objects/arrays/loops/filter.md

 # Filter

 Filter is more complex than the other array helpers.
 It lets you pull only array items that meet your desired criteria.
+It returns the result(s) in an array.

 If no matches are found, an empty array is returned.